-From research has shown how important it is to develop an app for app development that is user friendly.
+Research has shown how important it is to develop an app for app development that is user-friendly.
 If you don’t do this, users will get annoyed, delete your app, or go to the competitor.
 You can prevent this!
 Therefore, read here the stop signs that are most ignored in app development:

 Stop sign 1: App development with too many functions